enterthematrix/stream-watch/README.md

 4. A retention period can be set for all received notifications using Kafka's message retention property.

-5. Fine grained logic can be applied to different subsets of pipeline notifications.
+5. Fine-grained logic can be applied to different subsets of pipeline notifications.
 For example, notifications for mission-critical pipelines might never be suppressed, but notifications for ad-hoc pipelines could be.

 6. A single Control Hub Subscription can be used to send notifications to multiple targets simultaneously, including multiple Webhooks and email.